JeffreyLin1/dih-framework/README.md

 pnpm create dih-app my-app
 ```

-This will create a new Next.js application with DIH Framework integration.
+This will create a new Next.js application with DIH 🥀 integration.

 ## Development